The Tax Cuts and Jobs Act is set to end—here’s what it means for property managers in 2026

 The Expiring TCJA Provisions That Impact Property Managers

 The TCJA has offered a range of tax breaks for property managers—from deductions on income to accelerated write-offs on improvements.
-Here’s a look at which ones are set to phase out after 2025.
+Several of these provisions were originally set to phase out after 2025.
+However, the One Big Beautiful Bill Act (OBBBA) has now updated two of the most significant items that property managers rely on.

 Qualified Business Income Deduction